josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 ### Link the library

-Your library and schematics are packaged and placed in the `dist/my-lib` folder at the root of your workspace.
+Your library and schematics are packaged and placed in the `dist/my-lib` directory at the root of your workspace.
-For running the schematic, you need to link the library into your `node_modules` folder.
+For running the schematic, you need to link the library into your `node_modules` directory.
 From the root of your workspace, run the `npm link` command with the path to your distributable library.

 <code-example format="shell" language="shell">